The Fundementals

 Refractive index vs Height

 As we move to higher altitudes we have lower pressures and lower temperatures.
-As a result the refractive index falls with height.
+As a result the refractive index of the atmosphere usually falls with height.

 Radio waves get “bent” downwards and are able to propagate beyond the geometric horizon, which extends range.

-To find out how much we need to know how the refractive index of air varies with height.
-This requires the introduction of a new unit, for reasons that become obvious.
+To find out how much, we need to know how the refractive index of air varies with height.
+This requires the introduction of a new "N" unit.

 N - Units

 The refractive index of air is very close to 1.
-Typically n = 1.0003 at sea level and this is most tedious - there are lots of decimals that must be used because the detail is important, so we define a new unit, the N unit
+Typically the refractive index n = 1.0003 at sea level and this is most tedious - there are lots of decimals that must be used because the fine detail is important, so we define a new unit, the "N" unit where:

 N = (n - 1) x 1 000 000

 N is typically 310 at sea level in the UK.
-The value of N can be calculated from:
+The value of N can be calculated from this formula:

 Where: